“Jesus answered and said: …”The Synoptic Gospels

 When Andrew and John met Jesus, He invited them to accompany Him and from this first conversation they became His steadfast disciples to the day of their death, and beyond.
 What grabbed their attention so quickly and with such lasting effect?
 How interesting it would be to know their conversation on that first day.

 The next day Nathanael is introduced to Jesus and immediately asked Him a sceptical question.
 He was so astonished with Jesus’ answer that he confessed immediately that Jesus is the Christ, the Son of God.
-Nathanael is still there as a disciple at the end of John’s Gospel three years later, among with the other disciples.
+Nathanael is still there as a disciple at the end of John’s Gospel three years later, along with the other disciples.
 He saw good reason to carry on as Jesus’ disciple from what he heard and saw about the Person, life and conversation of the Lord Jesus Christ.

 In John 2 the Jews asked Jesus why He had cleared the businessmen out of the temple.
 They received a puzzling reply.
 “Destroy this temple and in three days I will raise it up.”
 They did not understand that He was speaking about their future crucifying His body and His rising from the dead on the third day.
 It became one of the charges against Him at the kangaroo trial that led to His crucifixion.

 This chapter contains John’s first record of one of Jesus’ extended conversations.
 The conversation was initiated by Nicodemus, the principal teacher of the Jews.
 Almost immediately Jesus surprises him by introducing the important topic about the necessity of being born again.